Gromov-Witten Theory of Complete Intersections via Nodal Invariants: Cohomology of complete intersections

-As will be described in more detail in \S \ref{sec_trading}, Gromov--Witten invariants of a complete intersection $X$ can naturally be viewed as multilinear forms on the primitive cohomology $V$ of $X$, and deformation invariance implies that these multilinear forms are invariant under the action of the monodromy group $G$ on $V$.
-By Propositions \ref{prop_big_monodromy_odd}-\ref{prop_big_monodromy_even}, $G$ is in most cases a symplectic or orthogonal group.
-Hence, in the present section, we review the invariant theory of symplectic and orthogonal groups as a preparation for \S \ref{sec_trading}.
-For this, we first set up some notational conventions, and recall definitions in representation theory.
-For a comprehensive review see also \cite{fulton1991representation,vershik2005new,zhao2008young}.
+As will be described in more detail in \S \ref{sec_trading}, the Gromov--Witten invariants of a complete intersection $X$ can naturally be viewed as multilinear forms on the primitive cohomology $V$ of $X$.
+Deformation invariance implies that these multilinear forms are invariant under the action of the monodromy group $G$ on $V$.
+By Propositions \ref{prop_big_monodromy_odd}\,-\,\ref{prop_big_monodromy_even}, $G$ is in most cases a symplectic or orthogonal group.
+After a discussion of the representation of the symmetric group, we will review the invariant theory of orthogonal and sympletic groups in \S \ref{orthh} and \S \ref{sympll} as preparation for \S \ref{sec_trading}.
+For a more comprehensive review, see \cite{fulton1991representation,vershik2005new,zhao2008young}.

 \begin{definition} A \emph{partition} of a positive integer $n$ is a sequence of positive integers